Spythere/Spythere/README.md

 ---

-### Inne projekty (WIP / porzucone / ukończone):
+### Other projects (WIP / porzucone / ukończone):

-👉🏼 [A* Pathfinder][Pathfinder] - implementacja algorytmu wyszukiwania ścieżek A* osadzona na siatce z węzłami z możliwością ich rozmieszczania, usuwania i łączenia z innymi obiektami.
+👉🏼 [A* Pathfinder][Pathfinder] - implementation of the A* pathfinding algorithm embedded on a grid with nodes that can be placed, removed, and connected to other objects.

 ![HTML5][img:HTML]
 ![JavaScript][img:JS]
 ![CSS3][img:CSS]

-👉🏼 [Game of Life][GoL] - moja implementacja Gry w Życie autorstwa [Johna Conway'a][John Conway], która polega na selekcji naturalnej komórek znajdujących się na planszy, w zależności od stanu komórek sąsiedztwa.
-W tej wersji jest ona rozszerzona o możliwość modyfikacji globalnej planszy, która widoczna jest dla każdego użytkownika.
+👉🏼 [Game of Life][GoL] - my implementation of [John Conway's][John Conway] Game of Life, which involves the natural selection of cells on a board based on the state of neighboring cells.
+In this version, it's expanded to include the ability to modify a global board that is visible to every uses

 ![HTML5][img:HTML]
 ![Typescript][img:TS]
 ![SASS][img:SASS]
 ![Node.js][img:Node]

-👉🏼 [Wiki Scraper][TD2Scraper] - prosty web scraper do wybierania danych o składach z wiki Train Driver 2, stworzony na potrzeby projektu Pojazdownika (pobieranie aktualnych danych o składach i aktualizowanie w API)
+👉🏼 [TD2 Wiki Scraper][TD2Scraper] - a simple web scraper for extracting train composition data from the Train Driver 2 wiki, created for the needs of the "Pojazdownik" project (fetching current train composition data and updating it in the API)

 ![Node.js][img:Node]